hackdaymanifesto/site/index.markdown

 vegans and people with dietary restrictions.
 Make provisions to ensure they are provided for equally.
 If you're on a budget, prioritise allergies and vegan alternatives; the vegan alternative will satisfy most non-allergy based requirements.

-### Allergies

 Common food allergies include milk, eggs, nuts, fish, shellfish, soya, and wheat (gluten).

 ### Breakfast